FSharpSymbol Type

 Returns: string

 Gets the display name for the symbol.
 Double backticks are added if the name is not a valid identifier.
-For FSharpParameter symbols without a name for the paramater, this returns "````"
+For FSharpParameter symbols without a name for the parameter, this returns "````"

 Returns: string